 Courts around the world recognize the res ipsa doctrine.
 It's commonly used in medical malpractice cases (i.e., a scalpel is left behind in the abdomen after an appendix removal--it is pretty obvious what went wrong).

 Today, res ipsa loquitur, in its abbreviated form, res ipsa, is used to describe events and circumstances that are self-evident or so obvious that no further explanation is necessary.
 It regularly appears in newspapers and magazines as shorthand for the all-too-obvious.

 Why the name Res Ipsa?

-Co-founders, Josh and Odini, were both full-time lawyers they launched the business in 2013.
+Co-founders, Josh and Odini, were both full-time lawyers when they launched the business in 2013.
 The first product they made were neckties because they couldn't find the perfect necktie.
-They knew that practically the only people who wear ties to work these days are lawyers.
+They knew that practically the only people who wear ties to work are lawyers.
 As a nod (or knock) to their primary hustle as attorneys, they chose Res Ipsa.
 A fortuitous trip to Istanbul to source tie fabric (a story in itself), created an opportunity to pivot into the business you know today, known for premium handmade travel and leisure goods that would quite literally speak for itself.
 The side hustle quickly became the main hustle.
 Res Ipsa was born out a desire to break with convention.
 There's no further explanation necessary.